Sweet Melody

 "Sweet Melody" is a song by British girl group Little Mix, released through RCA Records on 23 October 2020, as the third single from the group's sixth studio album Confetti (2020).
-The song was co written and produced by Tayla Parx, Morten Ristorp, Robin Frid, Brian Garcia, and MNEK.
-Described as a dance-pop song, incorporating bouncy reggaeton drum beats, it lyrically addresses the ending of relationship and the deception that follows.
-It was the group's last music video as a quartet before Jesy Nelson left the group in the same year.
+Little Mix worked with notable names and frequent collaborators Tayla Parx, Morten Ristorp, Robin Frid, Brian Garcia, and MNEK, who co-written and co-produced the track.
+It has since been regarded as one of the group's best releases.

-"Sweet Melody" was met with acclaim from critics, with some citing it as a stand out song amongst their recent singles, with Billboard naming it as one of the Best Songs of 2020.
-The single was a commercial success, peaking at number-one on the UK Singles Chart in January 2021, and becoming the group's fifth number-one single on the charts.
-It also became their first number-one single in the UK since "Shout Out to My Ex" was released in 2016.
-It charted in twenty other music markets, including reaching the top ten in five other territories.
-It has been certified platinum by the British Phographic Industry (BPI), certified platinum by Pro-Música Brasil (PMB), and certified gold by the Polish Phonographic Industry.
-The group performed the track at the 2020 MTV Europe Music Awards, The Jonathan Ross Show, and Little Mix The Search.
+"Sweet Melody" was met with widespread acclaim from music critics who described it as a girl group classic with some citing it as a stand out single amongst their previous releases and lead single material from the group's sixth album Confetti.
+Furthermore, praise was given towards the song's production; describing it as "perfectly structured" with Billboard naming it as one of the best releases of 2020.
+It peaked at number one on the UK Singles Chart, in January 2021, becoming the group's fifth number one single in the UK and their first since "Shout Out to My Ex" was released in 2016.
+It reached the top ten in five other territories.

+An accompanying choreography-based music video was released and features individual and group shots of the members performing dance routines, filmed in an abandoned warehouse.
+It would mark the group's last music video with Jesy Nelson, who left the group in the same year.
+The video was later nominated for "Best Pop Video" at the 2021 UK Music Video Awards.
+To promote the song, the group performed the track at the 2020 MTV Europe Music Awards, in which they co-hosted and performed it on The Jonathan Ross Show, and Little Mix The Search.

-Background
+Background and release

 On 18 October 2020, the group posted a teaser video to Twitter, hinting at a forthcoming announcement.
 The next day, they posted an official announcement and release date for the song along with a preview of the track.
 In November 2020, during an interview for Gay Times producer MNEK revealed "Sweet Melody" was originally crafted for a Demi Lovato songwriting camp three years prior.
-It was later offered to Selena Gomez, JoJo, Zara Larsson and Hailee Steinfeld before eventually being pitched to Little Mix.
+It was later offered to Selena Gomez, JoJo, Zara Larsson and Hailee Steinfeld and eventually pitched to Little Mix.
+Thirlwall added that "Leigh-Anne and I were in LA, and did a few sessions with Tayla Parx, who played us this song, which she’d done with MNEK, who we have worked with a lot.
+The song tells a story a to me, and is like the big sister to "Touch".

+Production and composition

+Critics described "Sweet Melody" as a dance-pop and pop song with reggaeton drum beats, and elements of Latin Kpop and trap beats.
+It was written by frequent collaborators Brian Garcia, Robin Oliver Frid, Morten Ristorp, Tayla Parx, MNEK, and produced by Tayla Parx, Oliver Frid, MNEK, Rissi, and Peoples.
+It lyrically addresses the ending of relationship and the deception that follows and runs for a 3 minutes and 33 seconds.